klmhsb42/yoga_coach_web/README.md

 ## About

-*Yoga Coach web* is a web app that allows you to record your body pose with your webcam and will give you feedback how good your doing on a certain exercise based on coputer vision analysis.
+*Yoga Coach web* is a web app that allows you to record your body pose with your webcam and will give you real-time feedback how good your doing on a certain exercise based on coputer vision analysis.
 This app was developed as my final project during the data science bootcamp at [Spiced Academy](https://www.spiced-academy.com/de/program/data-science) in Berlin.
 If you don't want to setup by yourself, you can have a look at the [screenshots](https://github.com/klmhsb42/yoga_coach_web/blob/main/artifacts/screenshots/) or the [presentation](https://github.com/klmhsb42/yoga_coach_web/blob/main/artifacts/docs/presentation.pdf).

 ![userinterface](https://github.com/klmhsb42/yoga_coach_web/blob/main/artifacts/screenshots/userinterface.png)